ILoveStudy/richardresume.io/english.resume.md

 #### Performance:

-Complete the company's outbound project and deliver the project on time and in quantity
+Complete the company's expatriate project and deliver the project on time and according to the quantity

 #### Work content:

-1. The main customer is SAP company.
+1. The main customer is SAP.
 2. Maintain the stability of the old SAP project system
-3. Follow up with iterative updates of old SAP projects
+3. Follow up the iterative update of old SAP projects
-4. Participate in the development of new requirements for SAP
+4. Participate in the development of new SAP requirements

-# Educational experience
+# educational experience

 ## Academic education:

-- 2007.9-2010.6 Shanghai University of Science and Technology
+- 2007.9-2010.6 Shanghai Institute of Science and Technology

 ## International Certification: